-We’re taught all through school that upto 60% of our bodies are made up of water.
-It comes as no surprise then that water and adequate hydration are integral to proper functioning of the body.
+We’re taught all through school that up to 60% of our bodies are made up of water.
+It comes as no surprise then that water and adequate hydration are integral to the proper functioning of the body.
 As we use and lose water throughout the day in many different forms, the question arises of how much water we should drink to stay sufficiently hydrated and when we should drink this water.
-With water fasts and detoxes becoming the newest trend and with the age old saying that water curbs appetite for weight loss, understanding how to use water effectively can go a long way in achieving your body, beauty, and health goals.
+With water fasts and detoxes becoming the newest trend and with the age-old saying that water curbs appetite for weight loss, understanding how to use water effectively can go a long way in achieving your body, beauty, and health goals.
 Let’s establish a few things first.

 Why Should You Care?

 Let’s get our facts straight just so you can wrap your mind around the pivotal role that water plays in your body.
 The USDS Water Science School explains that 60% of the adult male body and 55% of the adult female body is made up of water and we’re all born with an even higher water content to start out.
 According to research published by H.H.
 Mitchell in his Journal of Biological Chemistry, water makes up 73% of your brain and heart, 83% of your lungs, 64% of your skin, 79% of your muscles and kidneys, and 31% of your bones.
 It is the first building material for every cell.
 It regulates the temperature of your body and composition of your blood.
 It filters out unwanted toxins, and it transports carbohydrates and proteins across your body to be metabolized for energy.
 I’m sure you’re convinced by now that water is a key player in your body.
 It’s the real MVP here, but unfortunately its stores are not everlasting and as your body loses water, it demands to be replenished too.